 Avoid Diuretic Drinks and Foods (Caffeine, Alcohol, Tea)

-Edited by Debbie, Anonymous, Lynn, Jonathan and 5 others
+Edited by Debbie, Lynn, Jonathan, Eng and 4 others

 How much do you know about diuretics?
 Diuretics encourage your body to excrete urine.
 The more you consume beverages that are considered diuretics, the more urine you pass.
 Perhaps the diuretics you are aware of are those that are purchased from your local pharmacy.
 Physicians often prescribe pharmacological diuretics to help regulate the blood pressure through excretion of urine in hypertensive individuals, and people who retain fluids.
 However, there are individuals that should not take diuretics, and should also avoid food and drinks that contain dieresis-inducing substances.